 Later we view the surviving wall that stretches around Denton, before continuing to the Temple at Benwell, dedicated to the local god Antenociticus, a deity thought to have been involved with military affairs.

 With the majority of our leg-work now behind us, tonight we kick off our hiking gear and enjoy a well-earned dinner to mark the last night of our holiday with the group.
 (11 mile walk)

 Our journey from coast to coast is almost at an end.
 We enjoy a gentle walk to the remains of the Roman fort at Newcastle, on the banks of the River Tyne.
 From there we board a metro to the Great North Museum, which was built for Northumbria’s natural history collection in 1884.
 Alongside fantastic fossil galleries and displays about the living planet we find a detailed Hadrian’s Wall exhibition, where treasures and stories abound.

 Our final destination is Wallsend, where we visit the site of Segedunum, the most completely excavated fort on Hadrian’s Wall, which once housed troops from mainland North Europe.
 An interactive museum reveals what life would have been like for a cavalry officer at the height of the garrison’s powers.
-Next door we find Swan Hunter’s shipyard, where some of the greatest 20th century ships were forged – most notably RMS Mauretania.

 The adventure comes to an end at the seaside town of South Shields, where we say our goodbyes and head home.
 (2.5 mile walk)

 - Local Travel - Private a/c coach